credix-finance/full-stack-technical-task/README.md

 ## Frontend

 We've provided you with a skeleton nextjs project.
 Feel free to add and use any library you want.
-We don't want you to reinvet the wheel.
+We don't want you to reinvent the wheel.

 For reference at Credix we use the following technologies: